solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   [Digital marketing using Azure Database for MySQL:] In this architecture, corporations serve digital marketing campaigns through content management systems, like WordPress or Drupal, running on Azure App Service.
-These CMS offerings access user data in PaaS MySQL.
+These CMS offerings access user data in Azure Database for MySQL.
 Azure Cache for Redis caches data and sessions, while Azure Application Insights monitors the CMS app for issues and performance.

 ### Finance management apps using Azure Database for MySQL